upcoming and recent (scroll down)

 2025

-Pratt Manhattan Gallery, NY, September—December 2025
+Pratt Manhattan Gallery, New York

-Now more than 60 years after the death of W.E.B.
-Du Bois, this exhibition turns to ten leading artists to reflect on the legacy of one of the most profound and influential African American intellectuals of the 20th century and on the impact that Du Bois’ writings and ideas has had on their creative process.
-Artworks by Derrick Adams; Radcliffe Bailey; Brendan Fernandes; LaToya Ruby Frazier; Julie Mehretu; Ann Messner; Jefferson Pinder; Tim Rollins & Studio K.O.S.; Mickalene Thomas; and Carrie Mae Weems offer aesthetic contributions to the re-examination of Du Bois through today’s lens.
+Excerpt from curator Loretta Yarlow’s text for the exhibition: “Now more than 60 years after the death of W.E.B.
+Du Bois, this exhibition turns to eleven leading artists to reflect on the legacy of one of the most profound and influential African American intellectuals of the 20th century and on the impact that Du Bois’ writings and ideas has had on their creative process.
+Artworks by Angel Abreu & Studio K.O.S., Derrick Adams, Radcliffe Bailey, LaToya Ruby Frazier; Theaster Gates, Julie Mehretu, Ann Messner, Jefferson Pinder, Mickalene Thomas and Carrie Mae Weems offer aesthetic contributions to the re-examination of Du Bois through today’s lens.”

-This exhibition is a new iteration of the 2013 Du Bois in Our Time, curated by Loretta Yarlow at The University Museum of Contemporary Art UMass Amherst
+This exhibition is a new iteration of the 2013 Du Bois in Our Time, curated by Loretta Yarlow, at The University Museum of Contemporary Art UMass Amherst

 link to 2013 exhibition >